-As with many things, correct finger cuff application improves with practice, as do finger arterial pressure measurements.
-When initially learning how to use the Human NIBP Controller, you may find that finger arterial pressure readings are unusually high or low - this is most often due to incorrect positioning of the finger cuffs, which should be tightly wrapped, absolutely centered between the knuckles of the middle phalange, and also symmetrically placed (i.e., not rotated).
+Correct finger cuff application improves with practice, as do finger arterial pressure measurements.
+When initially learning how to use the Human NIBP Nano, you may find that finger arterial pressure readings are unusually high or low - this is most often due to incorrect positioning of the finger cuffs, which should be tightly wrapped, absolutely centered between the knuckles of the middle phalange, and also symmetrically placed (i.e., not rotated).